What are the pool safety barrier requirements for Florida?

 Friday, June 19, 2020

-The Residential Pool Safety Act, Chapter 515 of Florida Statutes, requires a safety barrier around any new residential pool more than 24 inches deep.
-There are four different ways to achieve an approved barrier:
+The Residential Pool Safety Act, Chapter 515 of Florida Statutes, requires a safety barrier around any new residential pool more than 24 inches deep “in order to pass final inspection and receive a certificate of completion."
+There are five different ways to achieve an approved barrier:

-4) Install a self-closing and self-latching device with a release mechanism positioned at least 54 inches above the floor, on all doors with direct access to the pool.
+4) Install a self-closing and self-latching device on all doors with direct access from the home to the pool, with a release mechanism positioned at least 54 inches above the floor.
+This assumes doors provide only way to access pool.

 Only one barrier method is required, but you can choose to install multiple safety barriers.
 Also, the pool wall of an above ground pool is acceptable as a safety barrier, as long as it is at not climbable and least 4 feet high, and the ladder is removable or can be secured and locked to prevent use.
 For more on this, see our blog post Does an above-ground pool have to comply with code requirements for a swimming pool barrier?